zwilsoncc/docs/pages/docs/guides/migrate-your-app.md

   external DNS server: _now.example.ai: b0981886d2c312e35c6b311cddd4eb0aea2e71a97d1e068b25f569527880f1bd
 </TerminalOutput>

-After you add this record in your DNS provider, you can re-run the initial command and it will succeed.
+After you add this record via your DNS provider, you can re-run the initial command and it will succeed.
 You should get a message like this:

 <TerminalOutput>
   &gt; Success!
 Domain example.ai (p3wTrMPkzpnKqoH6ml9xpfbj) added [3s]